nubificus/vaccel-docs/docs/tf.md

+# Tensorflow

-### Install requirements
+## Install requirements

 Assuming cuda (v11.6) and cudnn (v8) are installed on a Ubuntu 20.04 system, we need the following packages for tensorflow:

 ```sh
 apt-get install -y build-essential \